 Trifari

-When searching for collectible costume and rhinestone jewelry, you should know not only the brand, but a few key factors that will add to the value.
+If you're collecting costume and rhinestone jewelry or thinking about selling a piece you own, you should know not only the brand but a few key factors that will add to the value.
 Keep these tips in mind to find valuable pieces.

-• Materials - Vintage jewelry is made out of a variety of materials, from glass, to plastic, to reisn, to Bakelite, and a variety of metals, of which brass was common.
+- High-quality materials - Vintage jewelry is made out of a variety of materials, including glass, plastic, resin, Bakelite, and various metals, of which brass was common.
 Faux pearls were popular in the mid-1950s, and vintage rhinestone jewelry often included faux diamonds.
+Even though the materials aren't precious, they should be high quality for the piece to be worth a lot.